 4 Goal Name Create Pathways for Upward Economic Mobility Goal Description Lake County is in agreement with the statement from CMAP's On To 2050 Plan, "the region cannot succeed without a concerted investment to rebuild jobs, amenities and resources in communities that have been left behind.
 Investment for continued economic growth and success for the entire region should include investments in communities with limited resources for rebuilding infrastructure and amenities needed for jobs, housing choices and healthy living."
-Within this goal, a focus will be leveraging the transportation system to promote growth and to create pathways to opportunity for both low/moderate income workers and people with disabilities. income workers, CDBG Public Service dollars will be targeted in transportation, adaptive e In support of all four goals, and especially to address the need for increased transportation options for low/moderate income workers, CDBG Public Service dollars will be targeted in transportation, adaptive equipment for people with disabilities and diversity/inclusion programming addressing the need for inclusive growth.
+Within this goal, a focus will be leveraging the transportation system to promote growth and to create pathways to opportunity for both low/moderate income workers and people with disabilities.
+In support of all four goals, and especially to address the need for increased transportation options for low/moderate income workers, CDBG Public Service dollars will be targeted in transportation, adaptive equipment for people with disabilities and diversity/inclusion programming addressing the need for inclusive growth.
 5 Goal Name Program Administration Goal Description Program Administration